CleverRaven/Cataclysm-DDA/doc/PORTAL_STORM_BALANCE_AND_DESIGN.md

 ## Passive vs Active
 Portal storms should represent two seperate ideas.
-1. Creatures and objects from other realities pouring into ours, misshapen and incomprehensible.
+1. *Passively* creatures and objects from other realities are pouring into ours, misshapen and incomprehensible.
-2. Active malice from powerful otherworldly figures you have drawn the ire of that want you explicitly dead.
+2. *Actively* you are targeted by powerful otherworldly figures you have drawn the ire of that want you explicitly dead.

 With this goal in mind, portal storms are split into two categories of event.

 ### `Passive`
-These events represent goal `1` above and should reflect creatures that are more disturbing than dangerous, or behave more as obstacles than active threats.
+These events represent goal 1 in the entry above and should reflect creatures that are more disturbing than dangerous, or behave more as obstacles than active threats.
 They should not be able to **actively** hunt the player.
 Passive effects happen whether or not the portal storm is aware of the Player.
 These are the effects of worlds colliding together, no intent, just chaos.

 Passive examples include stuff like:
 * Inexplainable shapes, immoving creatures that if you look on for too long make you go insane.